Our Constitution: The Bill of Rights (Grades 7–9)

 In this unit the students will analyze the original text of these amendments through careful reading.
 They will study the exact language of the amendments in order to understand not only the intent of the Founding Fathers, but also the way these words have since been interpreted.
 This will be done as both individual and group work.
 Finally, in Lesson 3, the students will be able to experience how the Supreme Court operates by analyzing a mock case brought before the Court and then deciding the constitutional issues that the case presents.
 The students will then write either a minority or a majority opinion based on the textual evidence as presented in the case brief.

-Note: At the teacher’s discretion you may choose to have the students do this lesson individually, as partners, or in small groups of no more than three or four students.
+Note: You may choose to have the students do this lesson individually, as partners, or in small groups of no more than three or four students.